 - Because of the very special role they have in supporting your child’s faith journey, godparents must be baptized themselves.

 I have more questions!

-If you want to be baptised, to have your children baptised or to talk about what it means, please do get in touch with Fr Stephen.
+If you want to be baptised, to have your children baptised or to talk about what it means, please contact us.
 If you’d like to find out more before you talk to us, please have a look at the Church of England’s website for people thinking about having their children baptised: churchofenglandchristenings.org

 A prayer for children being baptised: